WeitlerT/WeitlerT.github.io/_portfolio/self-driving-car-matlab.md

 ---
-title: "Self-Driving Car - Matlab"
+title: "Matlab/ML - Self-Driving Car"
 excerpt: "A group project from year 3.
 We trained a model through Matlab to enable our car to follow a track."
 header:
   image: #Image for the top goes here